Free Sample Available

 Strengths: Like the TKI, the KCSI is quick to administer and interpret.
 Questions are multiple choice which many users seem to prefer.
 In addition to the features described above, the KCSI has extensive interpretation pages.
 These include a "Hot Tips" section with many tips for maximizing effectiveness of each style in managing self or responding to others.
 Two pages of questions for group discussion make it well-suited for training purposes.
 Because it is built around the Mouton-Blake axis that is also the basis for the widely-known Thomas Kilmann, the KCSI has a familiar feel for many trainers.

 The 24 page booklet includes both the inventory and guidance in working with differing styles.
-French and Spanish versions are in the pipeline.
 The supporting website includes a free and detailed trainer's guide.